breyerjs/jacksonbreyer/posts/touch-typing.md

 I think we were taught touch typing in school, but I didn't pay attention during those lessons.

 At work, I got some good-natured teasing for looking silly when I typed.
-I used 3-4 fingers and my hands arced crazlily across the keyboard.
+I used 3-4 fingers and my hands arced crazily across the keyboard.

 In some ways, it was a point of pride.
 One coworker exclaimed: "how do you even do that so quickly?"
 It's fun to be different.

 But many of the things I love require typing: notably, writing and programming.
 Both of those also require a lot of thought, which was the trouble.

 Point-and-peck takes a fair bit of attention.
 Attention I could be giving to my writing or programming.
-I forget the exact breaking point, but eventually I got fed up, frustrated that kept losing my train of thought.
+I forget the exact breaking point, but eventually I got fed up, frustrated that I kept losing my train of thought.

 I wasn't sure how much better touch typing would be, but it was worth a try.